It’s time to do something with all those photos!

 -Do you have a graduation or wedding coming up and want to display the best of the best?
 Even make a video showing some highlights put to music?

--Do you want to create a framed collage for your wall?
+-Want to create a framed collage for your wall?

 Unfortunately, there may be times that you need older photos very quickly.
 For instance, when you are preparing for a funeral.
 It is times like these, that it it would be much easier to find the photos if they were organized.